2023 Summary of Arizona Legislation Regarding Community Associations

 HB2251: CONDOMINIUMS; INSURANCE COVERAGE; CLAIMS

-Prior to reporting a loss under the association’s property insurance policy, a unit owner shall report the loss to the association and give the association ten business days to provide the unit owner with a copy of its written decision stating whether the association will be reporting a claim to the master carrier or paying for the association’s portion of the loss without reporting a claim.
-If the association decides not to report a claim to the master carrier, the written decision shall provide for how the portion of the repairs.
+Prior to reporting a loss under the association’s master property insurance policy, a unit owner shall report the loss to the association and give the association ten business days to provide the unit owner with a copy of its written decision stating whether the association will be reporting a claim to the master policy.
+If the association decides not to report a claim to the master policy, the association shall provide the reason for the decision in the written decision.

 The association shall inform each unit owner annually in writing of both:

-- The unit owner’s responsibility for the association’s property insurance deductible pursuant to subsection K.
+- The unit owner’s responsibility for the association’s insurance deductibles for all property and liability coverage.

 Applies to Condominiums.